Where To Go When You Need Help Paying Rent

 If you are struggling to pay your rent, you may be eligible for some government assistance.
 If you need more help with rent, there are alternative solutions that may assist you through this tough financial situation.

-With thousands of people needing help with rent, it is no wonder the government has really stepped up to help
+Thousands of people needing help with rent.
+The government has really stepped up to help.

 With unemployment skyrocketing, it’s essential to know you are not alone as you ask who can help with rent?
 Before pulling your hair out or doing something crazy, take a look at some of the options below.

 There are many new tenant and eviction protections available through the states and federal government through the CARES Act.

 The government has really stepped up and offered some relief during these trying times.
 The CARES Act was implemented through the government to stop eviction due to late payment or non-payment of rent from the pandemic.
 It should be the first place to go when trying to get help with rent.